 Often times we make the entire decision-making process much harder than it needs to be, and we end up flip-flopping between options much more than is necessary.

 Gather your information, check in with yourself, make a decision and stick with it.
 The less time you spend second guessing, the better your chances of staying in the flow and choosing what is truly better for you.

 When I let go and stopped trying to analyze my options from all sides and standpoints, I was able to make a decision effortlessly and with no regrets.

 Being decisive was what catapulted me out of “stuck-land” and into a situation where I could continue my personal and professional growth.
 Maybe something else would have been “more perfect,” but there was a clear reason why I chose this path — even if it isn’t entirely clear to me right here and now.

 Photo by FreeDigitalPhotos.net.

-j mp, Powered by Article Dashboard spelling, Powered by Article Dashboard student, Powered by Article Dashboard write a job description, Powered by Article Dashboard continuing education, how can i make a decision on work, how to make a decision about a job, Powered by Article Dashboard occupation description, trying to make a decision
+j mp, Powered by Article Dashboard spelling, how to make a decision, Powered by Article Dashboard student, Powered by Article Dashboard write a job description, Powered by Article Dashboard continuing education, resistance to change no time